roadrunner-server/docs/http/http.md

 {% endcode %}

-So in this case the request gets into the `sendfile` middleware, then `gzip` and `static`.
+So in this case, the request gets into the `sendfile` middleware, then `gzip`, and `static`.
 And vice versa from the response.

 ## Request queues

 RR has an internal queue for requests.
-The `allocate_timeout` is used to assign a worker to the request.
+The `allocate_timeout` is used to assign a worker to a request.
-If your worker works for 1 minute for example, but `allocate_timeout` is equal to 30 seconds, after this timeout, RR will start rejecting the first request in queue.
-Then +30s for the second, and so on and so forth.
+If your worker runs for 1 minute but `allocate_timeout` is 30 seconds, after this timeout RR will start rejecting the first request in the queue, then another 30 seconds for the second, and so on.